-A science fiction revelation
+A science fiction illusion

-by Robin Fox and collaborators
+A Chamber Made work by Robin Fox and collaborators

 The project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body.
-This project has also been assisted by the Substation and the Melbourne International Festival of the Arts.
+This project has also been assisted by the SUBSTATION and the Melbourne International Festival of the Arts.